clive3/pearsonrMultiDimensional/README.md

 please use the test file to show the working

-NB the size of the 1D array has top be exactly the same size as the first dimension of the multi-dimension array
+NB the size of the 1D array has to be exactly the same size as the first dimension of the multi-dimension array